Incilius bocourti

 Incilius bocourti (formerly Bufo bocourti; common name Bocourt's toad) is a species of toad in the family Bufonidae.
-It is found in southwestern Guatemala and in Chiapas in the adjacent Mexico.
-Its phylogenetic position is uncertain; it might not to belong to this genus, being the sister taxon of Anaxyrus instead.
+The species is found in southwestern Guatemala and in adjacent Mexico in the state of Chiapas.
+Its phylogenetic position is uncertain.
+It may not to belong to the genus Incilius, but rather to the sister taxon Anaxyrus instead.
 It is named after Marie Firmin Bocourt, a French zoologist and artist.

+Habitat

-Its natural habitats are coniferous highlands, but it can also occur heavily disturbed, treeless areas.
-Breeding takes place in temporary ponds.
-There are no major threats to it.
+The natural habitats of Incilius bocourti are coniferous highlands, but it can also occur heavily disturbed, treeless areas.

+Reproduction

+Breeding of Incilius bocourti takes place in temporary ponds.

+Conservation status

+There are no major threats to Incilius bocourti.